prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Start of School Year:**
 1. SECTIONS_REFERENCE → Add new sections for the year
-2. When creating assignments, users simply enter the new school year in the dialog
+2. When creating subjects, users simply enter the new school year in the dialog
 3. Done!
 System ready for new year.

 **When New Teachers Join:**